 LOCA or OCA Bonding?

 We rely on two proven bonding techniques for optical bonding.
-Liquid bonding, also called LOCA, is used to marry rigid surfaces.
-Sheet adhesive lamination, also known as OCA, can also be used to bond flexible surfaces.
+Liquid bonding, also called LOCA, is used to bond rigid surfaces.
+Sheet adhesive lamination, known as OCA, can also be used to bond flexible surfaces.
 Both procedures are performed under clean room conditions to prevent air and dust entrapment.

 The LOCA process uses a highly transparent liquid adhesive.
 The adhesive is usually spread on the cover glass and then bonded to the touch or display without air pockets using a special process.
 UV light is used to cure the adhesive and fuse the components into a single unit.
 This bonding process is mainly used to join rigid assemblies (glass, touch, display).

 The OCA process involves laminating a highly transparent sheet adhesive.
 This bonding process is used to connect both rigid and flexible assemblies (films/membrane keypads) to touchscreens or displays.
 Parts of the process take place in a vacuum to achieve bubble-free bonding.

 The LOCA Bonding Process